My Little Dachshund Survived 4 Nights With Coyotes

 No worries.
 I still had the logic of Fear to keep me under its spell:

 Maybe she suffered no pain at all.
-Maybe minutes after the excruciating noise from nextdoor’s tree-mashing machines made her bolt, she died quickly from a stroke, a heart attack, coyote jaws breaking her neck in an instant.
-All very logical assumptions.
+Maybe minutes after the excruciating noise from nextdoor’s tree-mashing machines made her bolt, she died fast from a stroke, a heart attack, coyote jaws snapping her neck in a second.

 Whilst my mind was running wild with logic, Sweetgrass’ instincts were keeping her alive.
-As were the love and good wishes and prayers she could sense emanating over distances from her family and neighbors, and from those we never met.
+As were the love and good wishes and prayers she could sense emanating over distances from her family and neighbors, and from those she never met.

 Sweetgrass’ instincts plus everyone’s love and hope kept her alive.